BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ## I18n at Different Levels

-You can internationalise at different levels of your application, by locating property files under the different levels in their resource folders
+You can internationalize at different levels of your application, by locating property files under the different levels in their resource folders

 * Aspect: `/app/aspect/resources/i18n`
 * BladeSet: `/app/bladeset/resources/i18n`